 Your mortgage lender may require you to purchase flood insurance in connection with your purchase of this property.
 The National Flood Insurance Program provides for the availability of flood insurance but also establishes flood insurance policy premiums based on the risk of flooding in the area where properties are located.
 Due to recent amendments to federal law governing the NFIP and the installment of the NFIP's Risk Rating 2.0 methodology, those premiums are increasing, and in some cases may rise by a substantial amount over the premiums previously charged for flood insurance for the property.
-For more information on these updates click here.
+For more information on these updates, visit FEMA's "NFIP's Pricing Approach" webpage.